Important update for Spring Semester 2022

 - Use a face covering as recommended or required by current public health guidance.

 - Get plenty of rest, consume ample water, and eat healthy meals.

 You should not come to campus if you are ill.

-If you are a student who has tested positive for COVID-19, if you believe you may be positive but have not yet been tested, or if you know of a student who you believe may have contracted COVID-19, please fill out this form to notify Student Health Services and prepare to self-quarantine if you are unvaccinated.
+If you are a student who has tested positive for COVID-19, if you believe you may be positive but have not yet been tested, or if you know of a student who you believe may have contracted COVID-19, please fill out this form to notify Student Health Services.

 It is vital that confirmed or suspected positive cases of COVID-19 are reported as quickly as possible to support health officials in their response.

 You can also participate in an online exposure-notification system established by the State of California.